PySanti/Graphic-Binary-Trees/README.md

 Usage:

-       Option 1: this option will run the program without initial random nodes
+       Option 1: this option will run the program without an initial random nodes count

             gcc (instalation path)/main.c